HandCash/connect-sdk-docs/content/payments/_index.en.md

 #### Attach Data

 With the SDK, you can alse attach public data to payments.
-This data is uploaded to an public and immutable blockchain, meaning it cannot be modified or deleted.
+This data is uploaded to a public and immutable blockchain, meaning it cannot be modified or deleted.
 This can be used as a data timestamping service, and can lend transparency to your platform.

 <br/>